stefanpejcic/OpenPanel/documentation/blog/openpanel-supports-debian12.md

 While there are still a few minor issues remaining—ones that 99.9% of users will likely never encounter—I'm committed to resolving them as swiftly as possible.

 **Bugs on debian:**
-- ~Pyarmor decoding fails for a specific python version: 3.11~ - Fixed in 0.2.0
 - phpMyAdmin version in docker images is not compatible with PHP 8.2+

 Please [give it a try](https://openpanel.co/install) and don't hesitate to reach out if you encounter any bugs.
 Your feedback is invaluable in improving OpenPanel!